FrancisRoberts1/FrancisRoberts1/README.md

 - 👋 Hi, I’m @FrancisRoberts1
 - 👀 Beside web design and development, I’m also interested in digital marketing, data analytics, AI, cyber security and tech in general.
-- 🌱 I’m currently learning UX design, HTML, CSS, JS, C# and building my portfolio.
+- 🌱 I’m currently learning UX design, HTML, CSS, JS, C# and doing the #100DaysOfCode challenge.

 // - 💞️ I’m looking to collaborate on ...
 // - 📫 How to reach me ...